MikeyBurkman/eggnog/README.md

 # eggnog
-eggnog is a simple, lightweight module framework for NodeJs.
+eggnog is a simple, lightweight module and dependency injection framework for NodeJs.

 NPM: https://www.npmjs.com/package/eggnog

 ### What's wrong with require()?
 Importing dependencies with require() has several issues:
+  - You are directly importing the implementation file, making unit testing much harder.
-  - Dependencies can be scattered across a file
+  - Calls to require() can be scattered across a file, making it difficult to find which files depend on which
   - Paths to local files are always relative, meaning require('../../utils/logger') is not uncommon.
 These are ugly and difficult to maintain.
-  - A clear dependency graph is not available, and circular dependencies can sneak in
+  - A clear dependency graph is not available, and circular dependencies can sneak in unnoticed.

 ### What does eggnog do?
   - Provide a standard and lightweight convention to define modules and their depencies.
+  - Injects dependencies, rather than having files fetch dependencies, making unit testing much simpler.
   - Files are globally identifiable by their directory structure relative to the root.
 An ID might be 'utils.logger'.
   - Files list their dependency information at the top of every file.
 Another file in another part of the app might import 'utils.logger'.
   - Most files only need to follow a convention to work with eggnog, and do not require any extra dependencies of their own.
 (In this way, you are not locked in to the eggnog tool for loading files.)